Finnoy Travel - Travel Stories and Reviews

 Lake Kournas is an excellent destination for a day trip by hire car.

-You can reach Lake Kournas by driving along the highway from Chania to Georgioupolis and continuing a few kilometres more to the lake.
-The route is simple to drive but there are speed cameras on the way.
-There are a few parking areas at the lake but not all of them are free.
+You can reach Lake Kournas by driving along the highway from Chania to Georgioupolis and continuing a few kilometres to the lake.
+The route is simple to drive, but speed cameras are on the way.
+There are a few parking areas at the lake, but not all are free.

 Springs of Argyroupoli

-Argyroupoli can be reached from Chania by driving on the highway towards Rethymno and turning up to the mountains at Episkopi Beach.
+Argyroupoli can be reached from Chania by driving on the highway towards Rethymno and turning to the Episkopi Beach mountains.
 This route is one of the easiest in Crete.
 Parking is free.

 Balos Viewpoint